 Nutrition-This is a crucial area in the programming.
 Because of extreme poverty, food often has low-nutritional value.
 Protein is rare and many times it is hard to find.
 There is education on proper nutrition while pregnant, while nursing and on what to feed babies and children.
-False information will be dispelled.
+False information is dispelled.
 Each resident receives 3 healthy balanced daily portions that include: fresh vegetables, protein, eggs and milk, plus they partake in traditional tea times twice a day.

 Counseling-Since rape and abuse are such a huge contributing factor to unplanned/unwanted pregnancies, there is extensive counseling in this area by the staff counselor and also the private hospital has a Crisis Rape Program.
 Counseling for emotional issues, family problems and personal crisis is also available.
 We also have group therapy, and books and resources to aid in the healing process.